mifardli/skripsi/README.md

 #  Drought Probability Based on Land Surface Temperature, Vegetation Greenness, and Precipitation in the Cikapundung Sub-Watershed

 This research aims to analyze drought probability using spatial and statistical approaches based on three key parameters: land surface temperature (LST), vegetation greenness (NDVI), and precipitation.
-The case study is focused on the Cikapundung Sub-watershed area, Bandung, Indonesia.
+The case study is focused on the Cikapundung Sub-watershed area specific Lembang, Indonesia.

 ## 👤 Author